-- Do not leave the battery pack in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight. - D Battery life is shorter in a cold environment.
-This is due to decreased battery efficiency at low temperatures. - □ Charge the batteries at temperatures between 10°C to 30°C. Lower temperatures require a longer charging time. - Certain rechargeable batteries do not meet Sony quality and safety standards.
+Do not leave battery packs in temperatures above 60°C, such as in a car parked in the sun or under direct sunlight.
+Battery life is shorter in a cold environment.
+This is due to decreased battery efficiency at low temperatures.
+Charge battery packs at temperatures between 10°C to 30°C. Lower temperatures require longer charging time.
+Certain rechargeable batteries do not meet Sony quality and safety standards.
 For safety reasons this notebook only functions with genuine Sony batteries designed for this model.
-When inserting another kind of battery, the battery will not be charged and the notebook will not function. - U While the battery is in use or being charged, the battery pack heats up.
-This is normal and is not cause for concern. - □ Keep the battery pack away from all sources of heat. - □ Keep the battery pack dry. - $\hfill\square$ Do not open or try to disassemble the battery pack. - Do not expose the battery pack to any mechanical shock. - □ If you are not using the computer for an extended period of time, remove the battery pack from the computer to prevent damage to the battery. - □ If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced. - You do not need to discharge the battery before recharging. - $\hfill\square$ If you have not used the battery pack for a considerable amount of time, recharge the battery.
+When installing another kind of battery, the battery will not be charged and the notebook will not function.
+While the battery pack is in use or being charged, heat builds up in the battery pack.
+This is normal and is not cause for concern.
+Keep the battery pack away from all sources of heat.
+Keep the battery pack dry.
+Do not open or try to disassemble the battery pack.
+Do not expose the battery pack to any mechanical shock.
+If you are not using your computer for a long period of time, remove the battery pack from the computer to prevent damage to the battery pack.
+If, after fully charging the battery pack, the battery power is still low, the battery pack may be reaching the end of its life and should be replaced.
+You do not need to discharge the battery pack before recharging.
+If you have not used the battery pack for a considerable amount of time, recharge the battery pack.